 In the Offense section, max out Crit Damage, Cooldown Reduction, Attack Speed and Crit Chance in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and skip Life Regeneration.
-In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Gold Find.
-Life on Hit should be skipped.
+In Utility, build up Area Damage and Resource Cost Reduction first.
+Globe Radius and Life on Hit should be skipped.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem will be procced by itself with its level 25 property, making it an inseparable part of this melee-range burst setup.

 Introduced in Season 4, Bane of the Stricken occupies a firm spot in your jewelry sockets.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is designed to assist AoE heavy builds in 1v1 combat.
 With its undeniable AoE focus from Fan of Knives, LoD Demon Hunters take good advantage of this gem.